 A similar theory also came up in the 20th century.

-But how much testosterone you do or don’t have doesn’t dictate whether or not you will go bald earlier or later in life.
+But how much testosterone you have or don’t have doesn’t dictate whether or not you will go bald earlier or later in life.

 What affects bald men has much more to do with genetics than testosterone levels.